dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 Once edited, you can run the webtask again using the command `/wt node8 {name}` to verify the issue is resolved.

-**Note:** The most common issues encounted while migrating to the Node 8 environment are implicit node module dependencies.
+**Note:** The most common issues encounted while migrating to the Node 8 environment are implicit Node module dependencies.

-Some older Node 4 based webtasks use node modules that were preloaded to the execution environment's images.
+Some older Node 4 based webtasks use Node modules that were preloaded to the execution environment's images.
 The Node 8 environment may not have these modules available.
 Simply add an explicit referrence to any needed modules using the **NPM Modules** panel located in the **Wrench** menu.

 ## Promoting a Slash Webtask

 Once you are satisfied that your webtask executes as expected in the Node 8 environment, you can use the command `/wt node8 promote {name}` to make the Node 8 version the default.
 This means that executing `/wt {name}` will now execute the Node 8 version of the webtask.
-The Node 4 version will no longer be avaiable and will be removed completely once the migration is complete.
+The Node 4 version will no longer be available and will be removed completely once the migration is complete.

 [![Promote Node 8 Webtask](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-promote-node8.png)](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-promote-node8.png)